SupportOpinion

 In this category, strong support usually looks like:

-• Fast answers during onboarding
+• fast answers during onboarding

-• Clear ownership of bugs or rollout issues
+• clear ownership of bugs or rollout issues

-• Willingness to review real conversations and improve performance
+• willingness to review real conversations and improve performance

-• Guidance that reflects how stores actually sell, not just how the software works
+• guidance that reflects how stores actually sell, not just how the software works

 Questions to ask during a trial

-If you are trialing an AI app, use the trial to test the support team, not just the product.
+If you are trialing an AI app, use the trial to test the support team — not just the product.

 1. Ask a setup question that requires context, not just a help-center article.